 Sherwen is one of the most well-known voices in cycling, providing analysis for NBC Sports Group’s coverage of various events including the Tour de France.
-2016 marks Sherwen’s 38th time calling the epic three-week race.
+2018 marks Sherwen’s 40th Tour de France (33 as a commentator, 7 as a competitor).

 Prior to joining NBC Sports Network, Sherwen worked as a cycling commentator for ABC Sports’ and ESPN’s coverage of the Tour de France from 1991 to 2000, and served as a cycling analyst for the NBC production of the 2004 Summer Olympics in Athens, Greece.